unep-grid/helm-charts/ROADMAP.md

 ## To Do

-- Use `envFrom` for better environment variables handling (shorter manifests)
-- Define update strategy (rolling update or not)
 - Develop liveness, readiness and startup probes
 - Test and validate requests and limits from a real use of the MapX instance